gqrshy/WynnTracker/README.md

 This project is licensed under the **GNU General Public License (GPL)**.

 **You are free to use this code**, but any modifications must be distributed under the same GPL license.
 This ensures that improvements and modifications remain open source and benefit the entire community.

 For more details, see the [LICENSE](LICENSE) file in this repository.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-### Development Guidelines
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 🙏 Acknowledgments